 You know as well as I that the probability of you negating the aforementioned steps is very probable.

-You may not be able to afford new ones at the said time, or you may just be too lazy to do anything about it.
-Believe me, we’ve all been there
+You may be unable to afford new ones at the said time, or you may just be too lazy to do anything.
+We’ve all been there

 The final straw entails obvious characteristics, with the aftermath presenting itself in the form of: